 Choose from self-inking stamps (pre-loaded with ink) or a traditional rubber stamp with an ink pad.
-If you have brand guidelines, use them to get your stamp made in the exact color of your logo.
+And make sure to have your logo’s exact color handy so you can order ink in that shade!

 18. Print it on party supplies.

 Throwing a big party or grand opening?
 Don’t miss the chance to execute some branding ideas for your event!